-How to plan an African safari on a very tight budget: the 8-step guide to safari planning
+How to plan an African safari on a tight budget: 8-step safari planning

 You’ve decided your next holiday is a dream safari in Africa.
-So, you’ve put in a few keywords in Google to get an idea of what is out there in terms of ‘African Safaris’, and up comes a huge amount of information.
-Feeling overwhelmed, procrastination mode sets in - where do you start and how do you narrow down the endless options?
+So, you’ve entered a few keywords into Google to get an idea of what's out there in terms of ‘African Safaris’, and up comes a huge amount of information.
+Feeling overwhelmed, you go into procrastination mode - where do you start, and how do you narrow down the endless options and figure out how to do it on a budget?

 Planning a trip of any kind is very exciting and definitely part of the fun.
-There are so many amazing places to see and things to do in Africa that picking a few is hard.
-You will most likely go back and forth changing your mind a few times, but that is normal.
+There are many amazing places to see and things to do in Africa, making it hard to pick just a few.
+You will likely go back and forth, changing your mind a few times, but that's normal.

-If you’ve been on an African safari before, you probably have a pretty good idea of the basics.
-So in a sense, this is a beginner's guide aimed at those planning their first African safari.
-Let me try and make it a bit easier with a few pointers on how to plan an African safari on a tight budget.
+If you’ve been on a safari in Africa before, you probably have a pretty good idea of the basics.
+So, in a sense, this is a beginner's guide for those planning their first African safari.
+Let me try to make it a bit easier with a few pointers on planning an African safari on a budget.

-1. Pick an African safari country or two
+1. Pick one or two African safari countries

-If you are one of the lucky ones with two months to travel and a sizable budget you can certainly cover a lot of ground and get to all the spots you want to see.
-Most travellers only have 14 days or 3 weeks, maximum, which requires more careful planning.
+If you are one of the lucky ones with two months to travel and a sizable budget, you can certainly cover a lot of ground and get to all the spots you want to see.
+Most travellers only have 14 days or 3 weeks, maximum, which requires more careful planning and budgeting.

 Some people already have their hearts set on a particular area or African country, but others struggle with this important (first) step.
-It's totally understandable considering the misconception that Africa is a country, when in fact it is a continent with 54 countries of which about 9 are known as wildlife safari destinations.
+It's totally understandable, considering the misconception that Africa is a country, when in fact it's a continent comprising 54 countries, of which about 9 are renowned for their wildlife safari destinations.

 The main African safari countries are Kenya, Tanzania, South Africa, Namibia, Botswana, Zimbabwe, Zambia, Uganda, and Rwanda.